njones61/ce547/docs/unit2/01_organization/organization_hw.md

 # Homework - Introduction to MODFLOW

-Note: You may work in pairs on this assignment.
+_Note: You may work in pairs on this assignment._

 Solve the following problems.

-1\.
-Complete tutorial
+1. Complete tutorial
 >a\.
 Go to the Tutorials section of the Aquaveo GMS Learning Center:
 >>[http://www.aquaveo.com/software/gms-learning-tutorials](http://www.aquaveo.com/software/gms-learning-tutorials) <br>